spawnmarvel/azure-automation-bicep-and-labs/az-functions/README.md

 So we now depoloy the local function to Azure using the same function name.

-Since we are using the new plan, we met some errors.
+Since we are using the new plan Flex Consumption, we met some errors.
 This explains why your previous deployment attempts were returning 404.
 The standard func CLI command you were using was trying to talk to the Kudu (SCM) API, but Flex Consumption apps do not use Kudu for deployments.
 They use a new, faster deployment service.

 ```bash